CTET Syllabus 2026: Official Paper 1 & Paper 2 Syllabus PDF Download

 b) Pedagogical issues: 15 Questions

-Nature of Mathematics and logical thinking; understanding children’s reasoning patterns and pedagogical strategies for effective learning.
+Nature of Mathematics/Logical thinking; understanding children’s cognitive patterns, reasoning abilities, and strategies for conceptual learning.

 1. Place of Mathematics in Curriculum